stamps/FAS/README.md

 Computing Feedback Arc Sets for Very Large Graphs
 ===

-This repository contains efficient implementations for computing the feedback arc sets on large graphs.
+This repository contains efficient implementations for computing feedback arc sets on large graphs.
 The details of the implementations and their optimizations are described in the following paper:

 *Michael Simpson, Venkatesh Srinivasan, Alex Thomo:
 Efficient Computation of Feedback Arc Set at Web-Scale.
 PVLDB 10(3): 133-144 (2016)*